liammulhern/CSSE2310/notes.md

 ## Buffered Output

 Buffers need to be flushed from memory to output to stream.
+Without flushing buffers it can look like the code is outputting to the stream but it is not leaving memory.

 # Input Functions